SylwBar/ogn_sim/multi.md

 Each stream takes data from input APRS file.

 ### Basic stream copy
-To understand the idea minimal multi file is presented.
+To understand the idea, minimal multi file is presented.

 examples/multi1.json: